 At the Law Office of John Lemieux, we focus our practice on mediation as an alternative resolution method that benefits everyone involved.
 Our mediation lawyer has decades of experience putting his legal knowledge, mediation skills, and dedication to clients to work for you.
-If you are a party involved in an estate dispute, we urge you to take advantage of our capabilities in resolving your dispute in a more positive manner.
+If you are a party involved in an estate dispute, we urge to take advantage of our capabilities in resolving your dispute in a more positive manner.

 Estate Disputes in Maine

 Estate plans are meant to clarify and instruct executors and personal representatives of wills, trust administrators, and heirs and beneficiaries of the deceased person’s wishes and desires.
 Comprehensive estate plans can lead to the smooth transfer of assets and property for those left behind in the wake of the death.
 However, disagreements can still arise between family members and the parties connected to wills and trust agreements.

 - Property distribution disputes.
 The deceased person may have communicated a desire to change an estate document but failed to do so before death or the beneficiaries assert that the assets were not fairly distributed.

 - Will contests.
 This involves the assertion that the will was faulty or executed improperly.
 It can also include assertions that the decedent was coerced into making or altering a will, did not fully understand it, or was mentally incapacitated at the time it was written.